-In cooperation, the three lead public graduate institutions in the state of North Dakota are providing the opportunity for organizations to apply for attached graduate professional development credit (GPD credit) for their professional development offerings.
-The multi-campus GPD credit process enables organizations to offer the participants of the proposed event the option to select and register for attached GPD credit from one of the three cooperating credit granting institutions.
+In cooperation, the three lead public institutions in the state of North Dakota are providing the opportunity for organizations to apply for attached professional development credit (PD credit) for their professional development offerings.
+The multi-campus PD credit process enables organizations to offer the participants of the proposed event the option to select and register for attached PD credit from one of the three cooperating credit granting institutions.

 Proposals must include 15 clock hours--900 total minutes of direct instructional time per credit, not including social activities, meals, breaks, travel time, etc.